awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 ## Working with Query Strings \- Examples<a name="lambda-examples-query-string-examples"></a>

-The examples in this section includes ways that you can use Lambda@Edge with query strings\.
+The examples in this section include ways that you can use Lambda@Edge with query strings\.

 **Topics**
 + [Example: Adding a Header Based on a Query String Parameter](#lambda-examples-header-based-on-query-string)